Aakash Repeater Courses

 Enthalpy can be denoted by the letter ‘H’.

-Change in enthalpy can be defined as the heat is evolved or absorbed at constant pressure conditions in a given system.
+Change in enthalpy can be defined as the heat being evolved or absorbed at constant pressure conditions in a given system.

-For the Exothermic process; Heat is given out of the system, whereas for the Endothermic process heat is given to the system through surroundings.
+For the Exothermic process, Heat is given out of the system, whereas for the Endothermic process, heat is given to the system from the surroundings.

 Relationship between Change in enthalpy and change in internal energy of the system